marf/youtube-parser/README.md

 # youtube-parser
 A tool to extract URLs and format info from YouTube page.
-This is almost based on the node-ytdl-core by @fent, but I just wanted to learn something from it.
+This is almost based on the node-ytdl-core by @fent and youtube-parser npm package, it just adds the player url and sts to the info returned by the command.

 ##Install

 ```
-$ npm install -g youtube-parser
+$ npm install -g youtube-parser-enhanced
 ```

 ##CLI